christopherjun979-source/ParkinsonFaceAndHandTrack/README.md

 # Hand Tracker

 A real-time 3D hand tracking website built with HTML, CSS, and JS using MediaPipe to study Parkinson's disease movements.
 The system tracks 21 points per hand with color-coded fingers.
-It uses persistent data panels that don't switch up when hands cross, while featuring a live FPS counter with no extra hardware needed.
+It uses persistent data panels, while featuring a live FPS counter with no extra hardware needed.

 ## Features